 - expiry of the validity of the request referred to the court;

 - expiry of the limitation period on the entitlement to enforcement;

 - disciplinary sanctions;

-- the obligation to carry out again or to amend an act done without any legal formalities;
+- obligation to carry out again or to amend an act done without any legal formalities;

-- the obligation to grant compensation to the injured party for breach of procedural formalities.
+- obligation to grant compensation to the injured party for breach of procedural formalities.